Illinois Solar Incentives and Tax Credits

 Illinois solar incentives and federal tax credits cover about 60% of the purchase price of solar.

-Illinois has a law requiring its utilities to source 25% of their energy from renewable sources by 2025.
-The law requires a significant portion of that energy come from residential solar.
-To achieve this goal, Illinois’s largest utilities must make incentive payments to homeowners who invest in solar.
-These payments are on top of a longstanding federal solar tax credit (which we explain later on this page).
+Illinois solar incentives were created by Illinois law.
+The law requires the state to achieve 100% renewable energy by 2045 and a significant portion of that energy come from residential solar.
+To achieve this goal, Illinois’s largest utilities must make incentive payments that benefit homeowners who invest in solar.
+These Illinois solar incentives are on top of a longstanding federal solar tax credit (which we explain later on this page).

 Introducing Illinois SRECs

 One Illinois SREC represents the renewable attributes of one megawatt-hour of electricity generated by a solar system.
-Utilities such as ComEd must purchase these SRECs from you on terms dictated by the Illinois Power Agency, a unit of State of Illinois.
-For most residential systems, they must pay for 15 years of estimated SREC production in advance, when you first install your system.
+Utilities such as ComEd must purchase these RECs on terms dictated by the Illinois Power Agency, a unit of State of Illinois.
+For residential systems, the utilities must pay for 15 years of estimated SREC production in advance, usually within six months of when you first install your system.

 The Illinois Power Agency sets the prices for Illinois SRECs.
-The price is currently $72.97 per SREC for most residential systems.
+The price per SREC depends on when a homeowner signs up; originally, the price was $72.97 per SREC.
+Contact Certasun to understand current pricing.

 |System size||= 8.4 kWdc|